-Women may alternatively mobilize in support of the new labor market structure, rallying for welfare reforms that would relieve unpaid caregiving burdens and enable them to increase their paid economic activity (Iversen and Rosenbluth 2006, 12-13), potentially narrowing the gap with men's prior earnings.
-However, Western welfare states often prioritize family-based caregiving and consequently "seriously [undercut] women's capacities to enter the paid labor force" (Orloff 1996, 64).
-Welfare states designed to "maximize women's economic independence" are uncommon, and movement in this direction would require "radically recast welfare state[s]" in many countries (Esping-Andersen 1999, 45- 46).
-Women may thus see achievement of these reforms as unlikely.
+Women may alternatively mobilize in support of the new labor market structure, rallying for welfare reforms that would relieve the unpaid caregiving burdens that typically fall on women and enable them to increase their paid economic activity (Iversen and Rosenbluth 2006, 12-13), potentially narrowing the gap with men's prior earnings.
+However, welfare states designed to "maximize women's economic independence" are uncommon, and movement in this direction would require "radically recast welfare state[s]" in many countries (Esping-Andersen 1999, 45-46).
+Women may thus see achievement of these reforms as unlikely, especially upon entering the labor force.

-Rightward shifts in the local community and household may likewise feed skepticism of the new economic arrangement.
+Rightward shifts in the local community and household may likewise feed skepticism of the viability of the new economic arrangement.
 Working class communities often voice limited support for redistribution (Shayo 2009).
-While economic shocks boost the appeal of welfare transfers (Margalit 2013), many men - fearing their new subordinate economic position - will resist broad reconceptualizations of the welfare state intended to cement women's newly prominent place in local labor markets.
-Such communal moves to the right may erode the perceived viability of the new economic structure and dissuade women from mobilizing in its favor.
-Women may also themselves adopt more traditionalist attitudes due to socialization by increasingly conservative husbands, whose own preferences are unlikely to be swayed by improvements in their wives' economic standing (Kan and Heath 2006, 70).
+While economic shocks may boost the appeal of welfare transfers (Margalit 2013), many men - fearing their new subordinate economic position - will resist broad reconceptualizations of the welfare state intended to cement women's newly prominent place in local labor markets.
+Such communal moves to the right may erode the perceived viability of the new, more gender-equitable economic structure and dissuade women from mobilizing in its favor.
+Women may also themselves adopt more traditionalist attitudes due to socialization by increasingly conservative husbands, whose own preferences are unlikely to be swayed by improvements in their wives'